fitnycdigitalinitiatives/omeka-OpenSeadragon/README.md

 for Omeka, and the fork of that plugin used in the [DPLA Exhibitions](https://github.com/dpla/exhibitions) codebase.

+Has been updated by FIT with latest version of OpenSeadragon, and tailored more specifically to our needs.

 **Requirements**

 * Omeka 2.0 or higher